 Analysis / Bias

-In review, on the issues, Die Zeit reports with balance and a positive tone regarding Immigration/Muslims “Federal President calls for better protection for Muslims” and racism “This is our Home”.
-Their national politics coverage, particularly in regards to Angela Merkel, who is the current Chancellor, is positive.
-For example, in this article they are praising Angela Merkel and her achievements with strong emotionally loaded language.
+On the issues, Die Zeit reports with balance and a positive tone regarding Immigration/Muslims “Federal President calls for better protection for Muslims” and racism “This is our Home.”
+Their national politics coverage, particularly in regards to Angela Merkel, who is the former Chancellor, is positive.
+For example, in this article, they are praising Angela Merkel and her achievements with strong, emotionally loaded language.

 Failed Fact Checks